KQM-git/TCL/docs/evidence/characters/hydro/mona.md

 ### C2: Lunar Chain

-#### Can Mona’s 2nd Constellation allow you to trigger Vaporize on a Pyro inflicted target twice?
+#### Can Mona’s 2nd Constellation Allow You to Trigger Vaporize on a Pyro Inflicted Target Twice?

 **By:** Kimmu\#0007
 **Added:** <Version date="2020-12-05" />